Rights Committee

 Committee Working Groups

-Working groups are typically made up of a subgroup of committee members who work on a specific issue or issues related to this committee.
-The current Rights working groups, which meet via Zoom, include:
+Working groups are typically made up of a subgroup of committee members who work on a specific initiative related to this committee.
+Past working groups have, under direction of the Rights Committee, produced the Translation Rights Royalty Statement Standard and the Find A Rightsholder imprint directory.
+There are no active Rights Committee working groups at this time.

 Rights FAQ: The Basics